 Studio photographers will appreciate that the Sony A850 (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the A850 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the A850 from Sony.
+Both the M50 and the A850 have been discontinued, but can regularly be found used on eBay.
+The M50 was replaced by the Canon M50 Mark II, while the A850 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.